Up to 50% off sofas & mattresses — limited‑time deals.

 A 10-minute in-store test script

-1. Sit normally for 2 minutes (upright conversation posture).
+1. Sit normally for two minutes.

 Questions that reveal quality fast